Aspirations

 RAMBLING GROUP

-The group meets on Wednesdays and welcomes Service Users who would benefit from exercise, socialising with other Members and enjoying the local countryside.
+It welcomes Service Users who would benefit from excercise, socialising with other Members and enjoying the local countryside.

 SPORTS AND FITNESS